t-guan/t-guan.github.io/Projects/NETGEAR_Work.md

 					<li>Performed tolerance analysis for components including the power button.</li>
 					<li>Developed RF-Door covering concepts, performed tolerance analysis to confirm concepts with principal designer.</li>
 					<li>Created 3D CAD housings for the devices, as well as ensuring integration with FPC, displays, and other electrical components.</li>
-					<li>Performed durability tests on new devices and teardowns to identify potential manufacturing and engineering defects on units.</li>
+					<li>Performed durability tests and teardowns on new devices to identify potential manufacturing and engineering defects on units.</li>
-					<li>Created 2D drawings of individual parts and complete assemblies, including assembly instruction drawings</li>
+					<li>Created 2D drawings of individual parts and complete assemblies, including assembly instruction drawings.</li>
 				</ul>
 			</div>
 		</div>